 SWK 426.
 SOCIAL WORK METHODS IV.
 A continued development of social work generic practice.
 The middle and termination phases of practice with individuals, families, groups and local communities are stressed.
 Attention is paid to short-term interventions for work with individuals and families, particularly in regard to delivering social services in relation to functional and dysfunctional processes both in societal systems and client systems.
 Special attention is paid to task-oriented groups, including agency work groups and interventions on local community levels.
 Team and interdisciplinary aspects of professional practice are examined.
 (Must be taken concurrently with SWK 428).
 (S).
-3 credits

 SWK 427.
 FIELD INSTRUCTION II AND FIELD SEMINAR.
 Builds upon the knowledge and experience gained in SWK 333 and requires the student to integrate the content of SWK 425 in a practicum basis.
 A minimum of two days per week is required.
 Concurrent participation in a regular field instruction seminar is also required.
 (Must be taken concurrently with SWK 425).
 (F).
-6 credits ourse Descriptions multi-cultural, multiracial context are examined, including the implications for professional priorities and decision-making.
-Prerequisite: SOC 121 (Also listed as SOC 430.)
-(F, S).
-3 credits
+6 credits